-The Kruger National Park is undoubtedly South Africa's most popular destination for exciting game drives.
-It is the oldest, largest and best-established park in South Africa.
-Discover the enormous variety of wildlife here, including the legendary Big Five (elephant, rhino, buffalo, lion and leopard) spread throughout the parks 7,700 square miles.
-With a park this big to explore, you’ll want to spend the night (or seven) in one of the luxurious tent camps or exclusive lodges within the park.
+Beckoning animal enthusiasts from around the world, Kruger National Park is undoubtedly South Africa's most popular destination for exciting game drives.
+It is the oldest, largest and most established park in South Africa.
+Discover the enormous variety of wildlife here, including the legendary "Big Five"—elephant, rhino, buffalo, lion and leopard—spread throughout the parks 7,700 square miles.
+With a park this big to explore, you’ll want to spend at least three nights in one of the luxurious tent camps or exclusive lodges within the park.